Healing Part 6 – Understanding, Embracing, and Exercising Delegated Authority

 Then Jesus took them through the writings of Moses and all the prophets, explaining from all the Scriptures the things concerning himself.
 Luke 24:27 (NLT)

 Jesus is the focus of the entire Bible.
-If we miss him in the Old Covenant, we have missed the point.
+If we fail to see him in the Old Covenant, we will miss its meaning and purpose completely.
+To miss Jesus is to miss life itself.

 Now when Jesus entered Peter’s house, he saw his mother-in-law lying down, sick with a fever.
 15 He touched her hand, and the fever left her.
 Then she got up and began to serve them.
 16 When it was evening, many demon-possessed people were brought to him.
 He drove out the spirits with a word, and healed all who were sick.
 17 In this way what was spoken by Isaiah the prophet was fulfilled: “He took our weaknesses and carried our diseases.”
 Matthew 8:14-17 (NET1)